shovanmaity/k8s-volume-copy/docs/demo/03_rename_volume.md

    ```bash
    kubectl get volumerename.demo.io/volume-rename -o=jsonpath="{.status.state}{'\n'}"
    ```
-6. Create a new pod and check the older data is present or not.
+6. Create a new pod and check the older data is present or not in the new PVC.
    ```bash
    kubectl apply -f yaml/volume-rename/app/pod-d.yaml
    ```